Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{$\delta$-Presence}

-In the database domain, $\delta$-presence bounds the adversary's probability of inferring that an individual $y$ is in a database $D_T$ between $\delta_{min}$ and $\delta_{max}$.
-The metric assumes that the adversary knows the published database $D_P$ and has access to prior knowledge $P$ (e.g., external tables)~\citep{nergiz_hiding_2007}.
+In databases, $\delta$-presence bounds the adversary's probability of inferring that an individual $u$ is part of some published data $D_Y$, assuming that the adversary has access to external database tables $D_Z$ so that all individuals in $D_Y$ are also in $D_Z$~\cite{nergiz_hiding_2007}.

-However, this model assumes that the data publisher and the adversary have access to the same external tables.
-This assumption may not hold in practice~\citep{fung_privacy-preserving_2010}.
+The adversary's probability can be based on comparing the number of users in the data table (e.g., $p(u \in U_Y) = \frac{|U_Y|}{|U_Z|}$), or on elimating rows based on other attributes.
+However, this model assumes that the adversary and the data publisher who assesses whether $\delta$-presence is satisfied have access to the same external tables.
+This assumption may not hold in practice~\cite{fung_privacy-preserving_2010}.